Todin13/Api-Node/README.md

 ## Installation and Setup
 Clone this repository to your local machine.\
 And run requirement.sh after you made it executable.\
-The required Node.js modules are already in the directory
+The required Node.js modules are already in the directory.\
+During the installation it may ask your password for sudo same during the start of the index.js

 ## API Endpoints
 ### GET /api